burakyilmazdev/To-Do-List/README.md

 # To-Do-List

-Tech Stack tha has been used in this project;
+Tech Stack that has been used in this project;

 - Swift
 - UIKit